akyigit/akyigit/README.md

 - 🌱 I’m currently a Computer Engineering student.

-- 📫 How to reach me: akyigit@pm.me / www.linkedin.com/in/denizakyigit/
+- 📫 How to reach me: www.linkedin.com/in/denizakyigit/

 <!---
 akyigit/akyigit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.